 TOPICS DISCUSSED IN THIS EPISODE:

-- What types of business lend themselves to franchising and which don’t?
+What types of businesses lend themselves to franchising and which don’t?

 Stan Friedman is a 31-year franchise veteran and is passionate about franchising.
 In fact, this guy lives and breathes it.
 Stan is the president of a company called FRM Solutions.
 FRM delivers CRM solutions, designed specifically for franchising, but to call it a CRM is like calling an elephant a mouse, just because they are both gray.